From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Experiments

 \textbf{Baselines.} We compare GISP with four local pruning approaches in two main categories: (1) local uniform baselines, including Wanda-sp \cite{sun2024simpleeffectivepruningapproach,an2023fluctuationbasedadaptivestructuredpruning}, LLM-Pruner \cite{ma2023llm}; and (2) local non-uniform baselines: FLAP~\cite{an2023fluctuationbasedadaptivestructuredpruning}, OWL~\cite{yin2025outlierweighedlayerwisesparsity} on Wanda-sp.
 Additionally, we compare against a layer-wise pruning approach, ShortGPT~\cite{men2024shortgptlayerslargelanguage}.
-Following the general setting, we use the C4 dataset as the calibration dataset for text generation tasks.
-For the downstream accuracy on CMQA, we use its training set as the calibration dataset.
-For the exact-match-accuracy on GSM8K, we applied both the C4 dataset and the GSM8K training set as the calibration dataset.
+We also include SparseLLM~\cite{bai2024sparsellmglobalpruningpretrained}, a global pruning method originally proposed for unstructured pruning, by implementing a structured variant for comparison under our setting; the detailed results are provided in Appendix~\ref{sec:sparsellm_comparison}.
 The iteration step in GISP is set to 112 in models with a 7-8B scale, and 280 in 13B to maintain the close iteration stride with these smaller variants.
-The detailed experimental setup is illustrated in the Sec.~\ref{sec:detailed_exp_setup}.
+The detailed experimental setup is described in the Sec.~\ref{sec:detailed_exp_setup}.